magomimmo/modern-cljs/doc/tutorial-13.md

 ## A doubt to be cleared

-If there is a thing that it does not intrigue me about the original original [Valip][3] library is its dependency on a lot of java packages in the `valip.predicates` namespace.
+If there is one thing that it does not excite me about the original [Valip][3] library, it is its dependency on a lot of java packages in the `valip.predicates` namespace.

 ```clojure